Tencent/LightDiffusionFlow/README.md

 ### Capabilities

-* Preserve web UI parameters (inputs, sliders, checkboxes etc.) .
+* Export/Import web UI parameters with a single file (images, inputs, sliders, checkboxes etc.) .
+* Support parsing png info from image and restoring parameters back to the web UI.
 * It can be extended to preserve basically everything in the UI.
-* Import / Export and Reset state options
 * Supported extensions:
     - Control Net